Severynson/Severynson/README.md

 ### Hi there, I'm Severyn! 👋

 🎓 I'm a Computer Science student at the University of the Pacific.
-💼👨🏻‍💻 6 month work experience in the company in a role of web developer with TypeScript & NextJS.
+💼👨🏻‍💻 1 year of comercial experience as a Web Developer, working with TypeScript and Next.js.
 💻 Currently focused on Python, Machine Learning, and Data Analysis.
 📚 Exploring Object-Oriented Programming and GameDev with Java & LibGDX.
 🚀 Always excited to take on new challenges and expand my technical skills.